Location: North 47.47495, East 012.73374 (GPS on the summit)

 steps made from cement have been put in place.
 Thus, under normal conditions

 this trail is suitable for most hikers.

-formed saddle from where one can see the Passauer hutte even further uphill.
+formed mini-ridge from where one can see the Passauer hutte even further uphill.

 A traverse followed by a final zig-zag climb finishes the route.

 There are two routes, however only one will be described here.